Princeton-CDH/ppa-django/README.rst

     pre-commit install

-This will add a pre-commit hook to automatically style your python code with `black <https://github.com/psf/black>`_.
+This will add a pre-commit hook to automatically style your python code with `black <https://github.com/psf/black>`_ and sort your imports with `isort <https://pycqa.github.io/isort/>`_.

-Black styling was instituted after development had begun on this project.
-Consequently, ``git blame`` may not reflect the true author of a given line.
+Because these styling conventions were instituted after multiple releases of development on this project, ``git blame`` may not reflect the true author of a given line.
 In order to see a more accurate ``git blame`` execute the following command:

     git blame <FILE> --ignore-revs-file .git-blame-ignore-revs